People's Republic of Bulgaria: 1971–1989

 In 1971, the new "Zhivkovskata" Constitution added so-called "Article 1", which grants the PA as the sole ruling a "leading force of society and the state".
-Zhivkov was promoted to Head of State (Chairman of the State Council) and Stanko Todorov became Prime Minister.
+Zhivkov was promoted to Head of State (Chairman of the State Council) and Stanko Todorov became prime minister.

 Bulgaria signed the Helsinki Accords in 1975, which guaranteed human rights and fundamental freedoms, including freedom of movement, contacts, information, culture and education, right to work, and the rights to education and medical care.
 However, subsequent events regarding Bulgarian Turks in the 1980s were a direct violation of these commitments.

 In 1978, Bulgaria attracted international attention when dissident writer Georgi Markov was accosted on a London street by a stranger who rammed his leg with the tip of an umbrella.
 Markov died shortly afterwards of ricin poisoning.
 He was the victim of the Bulgarian secret service, as confirmed by KGB documents revealing that they had jointly planned the operation with Bulgaria.

+In 1981, Bulgaria celebrated the yearlong 1300th Anniversary of the Bulgarian State, in tribute to the establishment of the first Bulgarian state.

 The Bulgarian People's Army sided with the Soviet Union and the Afghan communists during the Soviet–Afghan War in Afghanistan fighting the jihadist guerrillas from 1982 until its withdrawal in 1989.